-UNOS is the organization that determines how donor organs will be distributed for a number of types of transplants, including cornea, heart, kidney, liver, lung, and pancreas.
+United Network of Organ Sharing (UNOS) is the organization that determines how donor organs will be distributed for a number of types of transplants, including cornea, heart, kidney, liver, lung, and pancreas.

 Hospitals and medical centers across the country communicate with UNOS about their patients in need of organ transplants.
 The organization keeps a nationwide list of those requiring a transplant so that when a donor organ becomes available, it can match the organ with patients waiting for transplants.

 UNOS allocates available organs based on the severity of the patients’ illnesses, with organs distributed to the patients most urgently in need of transplant.

 Criteria have been developed to ensure that the medical need is determined and the organs are allocated fairly.
 When UNOS learns that patients need transplants, the potential transplant candidates are placed on a waiting list and given status codes that indicate the severity of their conditions.
 Those codes determine the patient’s place on the list.
 Those with the greatest need are placed higher and are given the highest priority when donor organs become available.

 If it’s been determined that your child needs a heart transplant, the team informs UNOS so your child’s name can be placed on the list, and follows up to keep the organization informed about any changes in your child’s health status.